BossLu93/AI-Voice-Assistant-Pro/README.md

 ## Features
 Our AI Voice Assistant Pro is equipped with numerous features, such as:
-- Offering jokes to make you sm
+- Offering jokes to make you smile.
+- Presenting the latest news headlines for keeping you updated.
+- Revealing your IP address